 I explained how I grew up in a loving Christian home and that in my early 20s I started doubting that God really heard my prayers.
 I described the relief I felt when I finally stopped trying to believe.
 I told them why I felt I was better off now that I didn't expect answers to prayers and didn't worry about eternal damnation.

 When I was finished, the whole group tried to save me.
 With tenacity, they took turns helping me to understand.
 They were good, but every time they went in for a slam dunk, I put my hand up with another question.

 “Is this more of an interview or is it something you’re looking to learn?
 Your mind is already shut to the word of God.”

-I still have no idea what I would have said had the others not simply persisted with what they wanted to say.
+I have no idea what I would have said had the others not simply ignored Cynthia and persisted.

 “Prayer is not like a gumball machine where you drop in a quarter,” said New York John.
 “I’ve been asking God for a wife for 12 years now.”

-A man who liked to read about psychology, Scott, said, “First, I want to tell you that what you’re doing takes guts.
+Scott, a man who liked to read about psychology, said, “First, I want to tell you that what you’re doing takes guts.
 I can tell you’re honestly seeking.”